droesler/English_and_Arabic_Twitter_Sarcasm_Detection_LING573/README.md

 chmod +x D3.sh
 ```

-4. After the conda environment is activated and you have the right permission for `D3.sh`, you can run the `D3.sh` file to replicate all the steps for both baseline models and BertTweet model.
+4. After the conda environment is activated and you have the right permission for `D3.sh`, you can run the `D3.sh` file to perform predictions using our D3 model.
 ```
 bash D3.sh
 ```